chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

    accessing data that it shouldn't and ensures that only nodes that are properly registered with the
    |chef| server can be managed by |chef|.

+.. note:: Elements within this example, such as images, includes, inline replacements, list tables, and headers are discussed in more detail below.

 Section Headers
 =====================================================
 Section headers create structure in a document.
 When section headers are part of a topic that is included in other topics, those headers are treated as if they first appeared at that location (and are bumped down appropriately).
 For this, and for other cosmetic reasons, the headers in Opscode documents are limited to 4 levels beyond the topic title.
 If headers are required beyond that, they should only be done using standard emphasis and white space or through some other creative method (such as creating more topics with less TOC depth).